'Anything can happen' - Samuel Eto'o backs Chelsea in Champions League final against Manchester City | Goal.com

 Eto'o, who played for the Blues in the 2013-14 season, was delighted that Thomas Tuchel's side managed to reach their first Champions League final since 2012.
 However, Chelsea are up against a tough opponent in Manchester City who are searching for their first-ever European crown.

-Though Pep Guardiola's City are considered overwhelming favourites for the final in most quarters, Eto'o has dismissed such suggestions and feels Chelsea have every chance of leaving Porto as European champions.
+Though Pep Guardiola's City are considered overwhelming favourites for the final in most quarters, Eto'o has dismissed such suggestions and feels Chelsea have every chance of leaving the city of Porto as European champions.

 "For some, Manchester City are the favourites to lift the trophy, but in my opinion when it comes to a final, there is no such thing as favourites.
 It is just one game,so anything is possible.